nmxmxh/master-ovasabi/docs/services/knowledge_graph.md

 ---

 **All services are registered and resolved via a central Provider using a DI container.
-Modular registration ensures each service is only registered once.
-Health and metrics are managed centrally and exposed for observability.
-Amadeus registration is performed at service startup for capability tracking.**
+Modular, concurrent service registration ensures each service is only registered once and is tracked in the Nexus orchestrator for orchestration and introspection.
+The Provider manages all dependencies and now includes a patternStore for pattern orchestration registration in Nexus.
+Robust error handling ensures all registration and orchestration steps are logged and managed.**

 **The Babel service provides i18n and dynamic, location-based pricing rules.
 Quotes, Finance, and Campaign services integrate with Babel for pricing and localization.**